cascobayesian/Elections.BBMM/README.md

 # Identifying voting blocs from referendum data
-## : what a mixture model can do for the analysis of political cultures

 The Elections.BBMM package provides a set of tools for applying the Beta-binomial mixture model to longitudinal referendum data.
 The purpose of this model is to identify voting blocs -- long-term patterns of vote similarity -- across a set of political districts (e.g. precincts, municipalities, counties).
 The model results can be used to infer:
 * the distribution on the number of voting blocs
 * the proportion of each voting bloc in each district